Tokyo Private Tour for Solo Travelers

 URA ASAKUSA

-The quiet alleys behind the main temple district are made for solo wandering—narrow, unplanned, no particular destination.
-This kind of aimless exploration is impossible with a group.
-Your guide introduces you to it, then tomorrow you can recreate it anywhere in the city.
+The quiet alleys behind the main temple district are made for solo wandering — narrow, unplanned, no particular destination.
+Your guide introduces you to this kind of exploration.
+Tomorrow you recreate it anywhere in the city.

 Solo exploration of Akihabara